-Copyright in a University of Hull PhD thesis belongs to the author, unless a prior arrangement has been made to transfer it to a funder or sponsor.
+Copyright in a University of Hull PhD thesis belongs to the author, unless a prior arrangement has been made with a funder or sponsor.
 (University of Hull Student Contract 2018-19, #7.2).

 Before graduation, the successful PhD candidate is required to deposit a digital copy of their examined thesis (including any corrections) in Hydra, the University's open repository for research.
 The British Library harvests theses from Hydra for Ethos, a searchable collection of over half a million theses from UK participating institutions.

 The author may choose to withhold their thesis from public view (an 'embargo') for up to five years, if, for instance, it contains commercially sensitive information, or potential for adaption into a book or journal article(s).

 If your thesis incorporates material written by you which has been published already (for instance, a journal article), bear in mind that you may have transferred your copyright to the publisher.
 Check the terms of your Agreement to Publish, and contact your publisher for permission to republish the material if required.
 If permission is not granted, you can choose to embargo the material concerned, by depositing it as a separate file.